SeaRoth/NiceHash-Mining-Scheduler/README.md

 # NiceHash Mining Scheduler

-Use this script to schedule your NiceHash Miner(s).
+Use this script to schedule all of your NiceHash Miner(s) to turn on and off at certain times of the day.

 Electricity costs between 4-9pm are high in my area and I want NiceHash to stop mining during those times.
 This script should start and stop your rigs on a schedule.